QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 The above default is used whenever a qube request starting a new DisposableVM and do not specify which one (for example `qvm-open-in-dvm` tool).
 This can be also set in qube settings and will affect service calls from that qube.
 See [qrexec documentation](/doc/qrexec/#specifying-vms-tags-types-targets-etc) for details.

-If you wish to use the `fedora-minimal` template as a DisposableVM Template, see the "DisposableVM Template" use case under [fedora-minimal customization](/doc/templates/fedora-minimal/#customization).
+If you wish to use a [Minimal TemplateVM](/doc/templates/minimal/) as a DisposableVM Template, please see the [Minimal TemplateVM](/doc/templates/minimal/) page.

 ## Customization of DisposableVM